 Color increases brand recognition by up to 80% – which means that your brand must have a colorful, powerful and memorable logo.
-The colors used in your logo should be different than your competitors.
+The color palette and font used in your logo should be different than your competitors.

 - Is the website fast and responsive?

 Brands have super-fast websites and this is what distinguishes them from smaller business sites.
-Website speed is often the first impression in the minds of the site visitor/prospect and it needs to be fast.
+Website speed is often the first impression in the minds of the site visitor/prospect and it needs to be fast, particularly for ecommerce brands.
 People prefer sites to load fast or they will abandon it.
 How fast?
 According to Neil Patel:

 - 47% of consumers expect a web page to load in 2 seconds or less.